bivsth888/ExpenseTrackerApp/Readme.md

 ### SQL Table Setup

-To set up the database, execute the following SQL queries to create the necessary tables:
+To set up the database, execute the following SQL queries in the SSMS to create the necessary tables:

 ```sql
 CREATE TABLE FamilyMembers (